Skip to Content

 • flags — an object containing the parsing flags (optional)

-Normally you should not need to pass the optional parameters, as they have sensible default values.
+Normally you can leave the optional parameters undefined, as they have sensible default values.
 The command line defaults to the value of either the COMP_LINE or BUFFER environment variables (whichever is present) or to the process arguments:

 process.env['COMP_LINE'] ?? process.env['BUFFER'] ?? process.argv.slice(2);